noteflakes/pmts/README.md

 - Automatic partitioning (sharding) of time-series tables by time range.
 - Automatic dropping of old partitions according to data retention settings.
-- Aggregation and summarizing utilities.
+- Aggregation and summarizing utilities (WIP).

 PMTS delivers many of the benefits of using tools such as TimeScaleDB or CitusDB on a stock PostgreSQL setup.
 PMTS has been employed successfuly in a 1TB production database with hundreds of tables and billions of time-series records.